david-engelmann/david-engelmann/README.md

 <h2 align='center'>Hello Fellow Humans! 👋<br>My Name is David Engelmann<br>I'm a Software Developer focused on Artifical Intelligence and Natural Language Processing</h2>
 <br>
 <!-- Can't git no SATISFaction -->
-<h3 align='center'>Currently, I work at Satisfi Labs as an AI Software Developer<br>Please Check out our Website or LinkedIn to learn more about all the exciting things we are up to!</h3>
+<h3>Currently, I work at Satisfi Labs as an AI Software Developer<br>Please Check out our Website or LinkedIn to learn more about all the exciting things we are up to!</h3>

 # [![satisfi logo](https://github.com/david-engelmann/david-engelmann/blob/9f9eaa33fe7d2a1f94c03532f876e5019f47c420/assets/logo%20satisfi.png)](https://satisfilabs.com/)